-FISCAL YEAR ENDED JANUARY 31, 2021
+FISCAL YEAR ENDED JANUARY 31, 2022

-This statement is made pursuant to Section 54 of the U.K. Modern Slavery Act and the California Transparency in Supply Chains Act and outlines the efforts Victoria’s Secret & Co. has taken and is continuing to take to ensure that modern slavery is not present in our supply chain.
+This statement is made pursuant to Section 54 of the U.K. Modern Slavery Act and the California Transparency in Supply Chains Act and outlines the efforts Victoria’s Secret & Co.
+(VS&Co) has taken and is continuing to take to ensure that modern slavery is not present in our supply chain.

-Victoria’s Secret &Co. has a zero-tolerance policy regarding modern slavery.
+VS&Co has a zero-tolerance policy regarding modern slavery.
 Modern slavery includes forced, child, prison, indentured, bonded and slave labor as well as labor obtained through human trafficking.
-Human trafficking is defined as the recruitment, transportation, transfer, harboring or receipt of persons, by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Human trafficking is defined as the recruitment, transportation, transfer, harboring or receipt of persons, by means of threat or use of force or other forms of coercion, abduction, fraud, deception, the abuse of power or a position of vulnerability or the giving or receiving payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.

 STRUCTURE AND SUPPLY CHAIN

-Victoria’s Secret &Co. only works with suppliers that share our commitment to ethical and responsible business practices.
+VS&Co only works with suppliers that share our commitment to ethical and responsible business practices.
 This commitment is embedded in the many measures by which we evaluate supplier partners and has been part of our comprehensive and proprietary approach to how we do business for decades.